 You can by the ticket to the Sky Lantern Loy Krathong Festival online here to skip the trouble.

 If you plan to participate in the events then two good options are the Lanna Dhutanka’s temple at Sansai district and the Wat Doi Ti in Lamphun Province.

-My plan is to be back in Chiang Mai in the first days of November to experience the unique celebrations.
+My yearly schedule is to be back in Chiang Mai by the end of October each year to experience this unique celebration.

 22. Shop local crafts and artwork